asmyczek/popcorn/README.markdown

 ## Generators 101

 In the basics, generators are functions that take one argument value and return a result value with an optional state.
-The Core module function `gen()` creates the most basic generator.
-It returns the value passed to `gen()` when executed.
-It can be sees as an generator constructor that wraps any value into a generator.
+Core function `gen()` creates the most basic generator that substituts any input with the parameter value passed to `gen()`.
 <pre><code>
 	var g = gen('test'); // Create a generator g with value 'test'. g('any input')       // Execute the generator g.
 The result is 'test'.
 </code></pre>

-In comparison with `gen()`, `prepend()` uses the input value:
+Another basic combinator is `prepend()`:

 <pre><code>
 	var p = prepend('Hello ');